hannahro15/Manchester-Tourist-Project/README.md

 - 3rd card in a row can still be clicked when trying to match 2 cards that don't work.
 It is not a huge issue as the timings of the card flipping and unflipping seem to be work okay because of the the timings of 'setTimeout'.
 - Containers on attraction page, and the food-hotels-transport page, show blank space on a neighbouring container when opening up the current container.
 Could be an issue with some elements within the grid maybe.
 - Some images with low resolution across the website.
 I changed the image on the home page and it still has low resolution.
+- When opening up my website on Safari, on the contact page, all the form fields apart from the message one didn't show the border.
+Also on the phone number line, there was a dropdown arrow to the right on Safari.
+This wasn't entirely what I expected like it usually is on Google Chrome which is the usual browser that I use.

 ### HTML/CSS/JS Validators